hopper19/Micromouse-App/README.md

     *   `x, y` are used to store the current position of the robot in the maze. `at_center()` determines whether the bot has reached the center cells, meaning the algorithm has finished.
     *   `reset()` resets everything back as if the bot has just been put down at (0, 0).
 This function is used by the app to reset the mouse before starting another navigation.
     *   `run_algorithm()` makes the mouse move "one step" (one step of the algorithm, not necessarily exactly one coordinate/cell).
 First, `run_algorithm()` checks if the bot has reached the center by returning `"done"`so it stops navigating.
 Next, the mouse checks the surrounding walls, and add the open paths to `choices`.
 Then, the mouse removes the path that is supposedly at the back of the mouse by checking its `previous_choice`. *NOTE: this is not needed in a real bot, because the bot literally doesn't have a sensor in the back to check if that path is open.
 And users can just not use the moving backward function.* Then, `random.choice(choices)` picks a random option out of `choices`.
 Then, it changes the coordinate according to the selection.
 Add 1 to `y` if selected `path` is north, and likewise.
 Then, `cell(x, y).set_checked(True)` sets this new position as being checked.
 Make sure to return `"not done"` at the end of this `run_algorithm()` function.
+    *   There are other properties of a cell too such as `step`, `int_var`, and `bool_var`.
+Use them as you see fit.
+    * To change the algorithm for navigation, click on the dropdown menu at the top right of the window next to the text *Select your algorithm* and select your desired one.
+The default selection is ModifiedFloodFill.py

-##  II.
+###  II.
 Large Maze (big canvas)
+*   Display the newly generated mazes.
+*   During the mouse's navigation, display everything that the mouse knows about the maze.
+*   While in Custom Mode, users can create their maze by clicking on the dashed lines on this big canvas.

-##  III.
+###  III.
 Small Maze (small canvas)
-*   Write your own algorithms by following the sample script BlankAlgorithm.py and the sample algorithms,  ModifiedFloodFill.py.
-Place your algorithm in the "algorithms" folder.
+*   There is a small italic text above this small canvas that states which maze the small canvas is displaying.
+*   While in normal mode, display what would be on the big canvas if users go into custom mode.
+In other words, it displays the custom maze.
+*   While in custom mode, display what would be on the big canvas if users go into normal mode.
+In other words, it displays the generated maze.
+*   During the mouse's navigation, it displays the whole maze which the mouse is traversing in.
+Not important to the mouse, this is only for user's reference.

+###  IV.
+Navigation Options
+*   Click on Start Navigation to run the selected algorithm on the maze currently being displayed on the big canvas.
+*   If the Show numbers box is checked, the navigation will display the `step` property of each cell, with the traversed cells being colored yellow.
+If not, "x" letters will be marked along the traversed path, with the current position being marked with a diamond shape.
+*   If the Show individual steps box is checked, the app will display each movement of the mouse.
+Otherwise, it will simply display the final result.
+*   The Generate New Maze button will generate a new random maze.
+*   To transfer the maze from custom mode into normal mode, click on Rollover Custom.
+*   Use the Movement Delay slider to speed up or slow down the navigation speed.

+###  V. Custom Mode Options
-*   Make your custom maze by clicking the Custom Mode button.
-Set up the walls for the maze by clicking on their positions on the big canvas.
-To save a maze, insert a name in the input box next to the Save Maze button, then click on the Save Maze button.
+*   Enter the Custom Mode by clicking the Custom Mode button.
+*   Set up the walls for the maze by clicking on their positions on the big canvas.
+Sometimes, the app will ignore your click, if the cursor's position is too close to two different walls simultaneously or if the cursor's position is too far from a wall.
+*   To save a maze, insert a name in the input box next to the Save Maze button, then click on the Save Maze button.
+*   To open a saved maze, click on the Retrieve Maze button.
+It will open a file dialog, then choose the maze that you want.
+Enable the Preview Pane in the file dialog if you're not sure which name you saved the maze under.
+*   Users can also transfer the generated maze from normal mode over by clicking on Rollover Generated.
+*   IMPORTANT: NEVER open these maze files outside of the app to edit them.
+You can overwrite these files from within the app.
+FYI, the maze you see on the preview pane, or when you open these files is of no importance to the app.
+That's for user's reference.
+What's important is the long line of characters at the bottom of the files.

 # **Credits**
 *   Sample algorithms & application programmed by Cuong Nguyen, '23, University of Scranton